Clown Loach (Botia Macracantha) Our ultimate care guide for this stunning Fresh Water tropical fish.

 Can Any Fish Live With Clown Loach?

 It’s unusual for fish enthusiasts to have a tank of clown loaches without including a variety of other interesting fish for them to interact with.
-With this being said, not all fish get along with the clown loach and some get along with them better than others.
+That being said, not all fish get along with the clown loach and some get along with them better than others.

 Tank Mates To Avoid